7 Ending the Session

 If the campaign ends, then the Dealer should, after drawing the narrative to a close, prepare a brief conclusory epilogue for each PC where it is decided whether or not they found absolution on the Frontier, and extinguished the guilt and wrongdoings of their former life.

-A character might find absolution, even if they died, so long as their actions before death (and perhaps even their death itself) aligned with their Motivation.
+A character might find absolution, even if they died, so long as their actions before death (and perhaps even their death itself) aligned with their Motivation anf they overcame at least one of the Flaws.

 A character who loses all of their Will can never find absolution, and will be forced to forevermore wander the Frontier in shame and indignity.